You’ve heard that images speak a thousand words, right?

 - Add a colored border or background.
 Create a design element that makes them stand out.
 White and grey posts with no border can be easily overlooked in Pinterest.

-- Make sure your text is legible so your graphics can be read when they are displayed as tiny Pinterest thumbnails.
+- Make sure your text is legible.
+It should be easily read when the graphic is displayed as tiny Pinterest thumbnails.

-These are an amazing way to connect with your audience and add bits of inspiration throughout your social media platforms.
+These are amazing ways to connect with your audience and add bits of inspiration throughout your social media platforms.

-Inspirational quotes are not only great for inspiring your audience, but these types of content usually get shared over and over so you are able to spread your brand beyond just your own audience.
+These kinds of content are not only great for inspiring your audience, but these usually get shared over and over so you are able to spread your brand beyond just your own audience.

 I love the way Kongit Farrell uses inspirational quotes throughout her entire social media presence.
 It’s something to look forward to each day one of her posts pops up in my feed.